As mentioned in the title

 [attribute_name]_previously_changed? gives a true after the

-company name is save for the
+company name is saved for the

 And keyword argument